elf4j/elf4j/README.md

-As with the Java [Service Provider Framework](https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html), the logging Service Provider implementation should be concrete and complete, including both the provider class for the `LoggerFactory` [SPI](https://docs.oracle.com/javase/tutorial/ext/basics/spi.html) and the service class for the `Logger` API, such that the client application can discover and load the logging implementation using the `java.util.ServiceLoader`.
+As with the Java [Service Provider Framework](https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html), the logging Service Provider implementation should be concrete and complete, including both the provider class for the `LoggerFactory` [SPI](https://docs.oracle.com/javase/tutorial/ext/basics/spi.html) and the service class for the `Logger` API, such that the client application can discover and load the logging implementation with `java.util.ServiceLoader`.

 ## Available Logging Service Providers of the ELF4J SPI